fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 #### Why should I rename the font?

-If you do not rename the font, your adapted font will not install separately from the original -- you will have to uninstall the original font first.
-It is also sensible to rename the font if you are going to distribute your adaptations -- if the original author of the font has reserved the font name under the Reserved Font Name (RFN) mechanism, that original name can only be used with the original author's version of the font.
+If you do not rename the font, your adapted font will not install separately from the original &ndash; you will have to uninstall the original font first.
+It is also sensible to rename the font if you are going to distribute your adaptations &ndash; if the original author of the font has reserved the font name under the Reserved Font Name (RFN) mechanism, that original name can only be used with the original author's version of the font.

 If you adapt a font that was originally under an open licence (e.g. [GPL] (http://gnu.org/copyleft/gpl.html) or [OFL] ( http://scripts.sil.org/OFL-FAQ_web) and then distribute it, you must retain the original author's copyright notices and licensing information, although you can append a note at the end of the copyright notice covering your contribution.